Feel It All: Music video

 Tunstall released two music videos of "Feel It All" : the first is the "Band Jam" version, shot in Sonoran Desert and the second, the album version, was shot in London.

 The first music video premiered on 29 April 2013, on her YouTube account, at midday.
 The video was directed by Isaac Ravishankara, who previously worked with The Lumineers and Ellie Goulding, and it shows a barefoot Tunstall on the edge of a cliff, balancing on a board facing the desert.
+The video features actor Del Mar Richardson.
 In an interview with Louise Elliott on BBC Radio Wales, Tunstall explained "the cliff wasn't that high actually, there is some trickery involved, maybe 10 feet high".

 On 16 July Tunstall re-released the single with the album version, and made a clip video of her via vimeo.
 In this clip video, she wanders to a store opened at night, and buys make-up which she uses in order to look like a calavera.
 Then, she runs to a party with people wearing the same make-up.
 The website Milky Tea Milk praised the video and said : "that first video (the "Feel It All // Band Jam" video) has been completely bulldozed by the recent revelation of another video for Feel It All.
 Aside from the video being more intriguing than the first it shows a little bit of vulnerability from Tunstall and some raw emotion."
 On an interview with the director Alex Kemp, he said "I wanted to explore ideas of the walking dead, escapism and raving, and the vibe of the track felt quite sombre, so we decided to reflect this by using slo-mo as well as embracing the low light conditions of shooting almost entirely night-time exterior."